oguzgelal/juken/README.md

 ### iOS

-> iOS App is still under reviewed.
+> iOS App is still under review.
 It could take a few days for it to get approved.
 I will post updates to [this ticket](https://github.com/oguzgelal/wanianki/issues/3).
 In the meantime, you can use the web app, or use the native app through Expo.

 <a href="#" target="_new">
   <img src="https://user-images.githubusercontent.com/2817993/82145767-ea11d980-9852-11ea-8880-704240dcbeae.png" height="40" alt="WaniAnki App Store">